 Research

-My research interests are in algebraic geometry, number theory, and combinatorics.
+My research interests are computer algebra, real algebraic geometry, and combinatorics.

 Tropical resultants